M0HID/hsapi/README.md

 # High-Seas (unofficial) API

 Returns a JSON object of all the items in the shop, including prices, regions, and stock.
 Try it out [here](https://m0hid--hsapi-fastapi-app.modal.run/hsapi?next_action=24c833d8076ace77d8754d64382e8f126f9b3564)!
+(As seen in #high-seas-monitor!!)

 ## Dependencies
 - FastAPI